abotzki/chip_seq_training/README.md

   </details>
 <br>

-Everything is almost ready, make sure your data now looks all write with a new FASTQC run on trimmed data.
+Everything is almost ready, make sure your data now looks all right with a new FASTQC run on trimmed data.

 ⚡️ Run FASTQC on the Dataset Collection **after** trimming